dennisgh/intermediate-data-science-capstone-project/Capstone-Project-Proposal.md

 ### PHASE I: Feature generation with text analysis and web scraping

+1. Acquire SEC datasets from web.

-1. Ingest SEC datasets, load data into Pandas.
+2. Ingest SEC datasets, load data into Pandas.
 Reduce data, merge ca. 40 quarterly data sets into a single file.
 Do this for: NUM file, SUB file.

-2. Extract the full list of companies from the SEC dataset.
+3. Extract the full list of companies from the SEC dataset.

-3. For each company:
+4. For each company:
 	* Determine the CEO, CFO at various points in time.
 This can be extracted from the 10-K filings.

-4. For each executive, identify:
+5. For each executive, identify:
 	* Year_of_birth [int]
 	* Gender [cat]
 	* Hire Quarter (see 3.)